Pigment

-A pigment is a colored material that is completely or nearly insoluble in water.
-In contrast, dyes are typically soluble, at least at some stage in their use.
-Generally dyes are often organic compounds whereas pigments are often inorganic compounds.
+A pigment is a chemical compound that gives a substance or organism color, or is used by humans to add or alter color or change visual appearance.
+Pigments are completely or nearly insoluble and chemically unreactive in water or another medium; in contrast, dyes are colored substances which are soluble or go into solution at some stage in their use.
+Dyes are often organic compounds whereas pigments are often inorganic.
 Pigments of prehistoric and historic value include ochre, charcoal, and lapis lazuli.
+Biological pigments are compounds produced by living organisms that provide coloration.

 Economic impact

 In 2006, around 7.4 million tons of inorganic, organic, and special pigments were marketed worldwide.
-Estimated at around US$14.86 billion in 2018 and will rise at over 4.9% CAGR from 2019 to 2026.
-The global demand for pigments was roughly US$20.5 billion in 2009.
 According to an April 2018 report by Bloomberg Businessweek, the estimated value of the pigment industry globally is $30 billion.
 The value of titanium dioxide – used to enhance the white brightness of many products – was placed at $13.2 billion per year, while the color Ferrari red is valued at $300 million each year.